-Women ‘replacing’ men on screen leading boys into crime, says Tory MP
+Women ‘replacing’ men on screen leading boys into crime, suggests Tory MP

 Speculation over Daniel Craig’s replacement and the possibility of a female Bond has been rife ever since the star confirmed he would bow out of the franchise – but producer Barbara Broccoli has repeatedly nixed the idea of a woman taking the lead role.

-Nevertheless, Boris Johnson recently insisted that the next James Bond has “got to be” a man.
-“I think it’s got to be a man, frankly.
-That’s my view,” he said last month.

-Cabinet minister Michael Gove has also said the next Bond should be a man, ridiculing Sir Keir Starmer’s suggestion that a woman takes over as 007.
-The Labour leader said in September: “I don’t have a favourite Bond, but I do think it is time for a female Bond.”
+Nevertheless, Boris Johnson last month insisted that the next James Bond has “got to be” a man and housing secretary Michael Gove ridiculed Sir Keir Starmer’s suggestion in September that a woman takes over as 007.
+The Labour leader said: “I don’t have a favourite Bond, but I do think it is time for a female Bond.”

 Join our new commenting forum